cmhh/seasadj/README.md

   --compressed --output -
 ```

-The output will be relaively large, while still being quite readable.
+The output will be relatively large, while still being quite readable.
 For example, the above will yield output laid out as follows:

 ```json
 {